bcgsc/Canadian_Biogenome_Project/README.md

 ```

 Modify the nextflow.config file:
-IMPORTANT : In the nextflow config file, to comment out a line, the type is : // (instead of # in bash scripts)
+IMPORTANT : In the nextflow config file, to comment out a line, the type is : // (instead of # in bash scripts) - [More details](https://groovy-lang.org/syntax.html#:~:text=Single%2Dline%20comments%20start%20with,considered%20part%20of%20the%20comment.)

 - Indicate the specie ID (ex : "Steller_sea_lion_001) and the specie taxonomy ID (ex : 34886)
 The specie ID will be used as a prefix to name some of the output file, it as to be a string.